lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 CATALINA_OPTS=-Dlucee.full.null.support=true -Dlucee.cfml.writer=white-space -Dlucee.cfml.writer=white-space
 ```

-**Important**: *When creating batch/shell script files for Tomcat, please make sure their permissions are correctly set for the user running Tomcat to read and execute them.*
+**Important**: *When creating batch/shell script files for Tomcat, please make sure their permissions are correclty set for the user running Tomcat to read and execute them.*
 <br>
 <br>

 If you are running Lucee with **CommandBox**, you can make use of *System Properties* by saving them to the `.env` file, just the same way it's done with *Environment Variables*.
-For further information please see [How to set it up CommandBox with .env files](https://github.com/commandbox-modules/commandbox-dotenv) and [CommandBox Environment Variables](https://commandbox.ortusbooks.com/usage/environment-variables).
+For further information please see [How to set it up CommandBox with .env files](https://github.com/commandbox-modules/commandbox-dotenv) and [CommandBox Environement Variables](https://commandbox.ortusbooks.com/usage/environment-variables).
 <br>
 <br>

 ### 5. Verifying Variables/Properties Passed To Lucee ###

-To make sure the *Environment Variables/System Properties* are properly being passed to Tomcat/Lucee, you can simply dump these variables from within your web application with cfml as follows:
+To make sure the *Environment Variables/System Properties* are properly being passed to Tomcat/Lucee, you can simply dump these variables from whithin your web application with cfml as follows:

 ```
 <cfscript>